hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-05-moderator-minute/index.md

 individual ticket and asynchronously discuss prior to taking an action.
 This informal, consensus-style review has led to our team being able to continue to learn from each individual's experiences and expertise.

+### When moderators make a mistake

+We do our best, but are human and are thus prone to mistakes.
+Whenever something like this happens, we:

+* May follow up with the impacted user or users
+* Will review the policy that led to the error

+When we make mistakes, we will always do our best by the user(s) directly impacted.
+This means that we will take ownership for our mistakes, apologize to the impacted user(s) if doing so will not cause further harm, and also review any relevant policies to ensure it doesn't happen again.

 ## Harm prevention and mitigation on large instance